webwings74/Arduino-UNO-R4-MySQL-to-LED-Matrix/README.md

 ![Arduino Uno R4 Wifi, with the LED Matrix](arduino-uno-r4-wifi.jpg)

 ## Files
-Here is the list of files, and what they do.
+Here is the list of files, and a small description what they do.

+### arduino-messages.php
+This small PHP script can add, edit and delete messages in the arduino-messages table in the MariaDB/MySQL database server.
+In my case, the PHP file is on the same server as the database, but this is not nessesary.

 ### arduino-messages.sql
 This is the SQL file, that creates the "arduino_messages" table in a MariaDB or MySQL database of your choice.
 Please create an account for the use of the table by the Arduino.